Opoho: History

+Geography

+Ōpoho's is largely concentrated around two long streets, Evans Street and Signal Hill Road, which run across the flanks of Signal Hill.
+Signal Hill Road continues to wind up to the Centennial memorial close to the hill's summit.
+The memorial was built to mark the centenary of New Zealand in 1940.
+Impressive views over the city can be gained from here.

+Several steep streets connect Evans Street and Signal Hill Road or descend to North Road in North East Valley.
+Chief among these last are Blacks Road and Ōpoho Road, the latter of which is the main route to and from the suburb.
+This road runs along the northern edge of Dunedin Botanic Gardens and connects with Dunedin's main arterial streets at the Gardens Corner.
+A further street, Lovelock Avenue (named for Dunedin Olympic gold medallist Jack Lovelock), winds through the upper reaches of the Botanic Gardens, emerging close to the University of Otago in Dunedin North.

-The suburb of Ōpoho has numerous prominent landmarks, most prominently the Dunedin Botanic Garden and Centennial Monument (see Signal Hill, New Zealand).
+The suburb of Ōpoho has numerous prominent landmarks, most prominently the Botanic Garden and Centennial Monument.
 Other landmarks of note include the Northern Cemetery, which occupies a low spur of Signal Hill on Lovelock Avenue, next to the Botanic Gardens and above Logan Park.
 One of Dunedin's earliest cemeteries (begun in 1872), many of Dunedin's notable early citizens are buried here, among them William Larnach and Thomas Bracken.
 Larnach's Gothic mausoleum is the most prominent structure in the cemetery, which commands impressive views across central Dunedin.

 Also of note are two university halls of residence that lie close to the southern end of Ōpoho.
 Knox College is a prominent towered red brick building on the lower slopes.
 Established as a theological hall in 1907, Knox is still a centre of the University of Otago's religious studies courses.
 Below this hall, close to the Gardens Corner, lies the smaller Salmond College, built in 1971.
-Also of note within the suburb is the Dunedin branch of the Society for the Prevention of Cruelty to Animals, which has its headquarters in the suburb, and Tannock Glen, a public gardens which is notable for its rhododendrons.
-Sports clubs based in the suburb include the Alhambra Union Rugby Club, based at Ōpoho Park near the junction of Ōpoho Road and Lovelock Avenue.
+The suburb also contains the Dunedin branch of the Society for the Prevention of Cruelty to Animals, and Tannock Glen, a public gardens which is notable for its rhododendrons.
+Sports clubs based in the suburb include the Alhambra Union Rugby Club, based at Ōpoho Park at the junction of Ōpoho Road and Lovelock Avenue.

 Numerous walking tracks cross the Botanic Gardens, Signal Hill, and the slopes between.
 These include a track across the summit of Signal Hill to link up with Cleghorn Street above the northern end of North East Valley, and tracks connecting the Centennial Memorial with Logan Park and the harbourside suburb of Ravensbourne.

+Notable residents

-Noted Ōpoho residents have included artist Arthur Merric Boyd, athlete Jack Lovelock, celebrity chef Alison Holst, opera singer Patricia Payne and former All Black Kees Meeuws.
+Noted Ōpoho residents have included artist Arthur Merric Boyd, athlete Jack Lovelock, Dorothea Horsman, Lloyd Geering, celebrity chef Alison Holst, opera singer Patricia Payne and former All Black Kees Meeuws.